PrestaShop/docs/development/components/grid/tutorials/work-with-search-form/_index.md

 ```

 #### Common search controller
-{{< minver v="1.7.7" title="true" >}}

-As this controller is almost always the same, starting 1.7.7, we introduced a common controller.
+As this controller is almost always the same, we introduced a common controller.
 So all you need to do is define the routing:

 ```yaml
 # your-module/config/routes.yml